Jtoosh/chess/notes.md

 - [ ] TODO: Replace all of the `throws IOException` clauses in Server side method declarations with a handler that sends an `ErrorMsg` server message to the client.

 When I was working on the `LEAVE` websocket interaction, the thing that caught be was using an if-else if block for the null checks on white/black usernames.
 As far as I understand, because the values for the other usernames can sometimes be null, doing `game.blackUsername().equals(userName)` will throw a null pointer exception.
 If I want to write slightly more efficient code, I'll need to do `if (username.equals(game.blackUsername())` instead.

+A bug that got me for a good few minutes was making the Websocket endpoint URL one that was not what the spec for the test and Test website expected.